 Make a significant impact by donating to or volunteering with renowned bat conservation organizations.
 These groups focus on bat research, education, and habitat preservation on a global scale.
 Some of our favorites include: Merlin Tuttle's Bat Conservation, Gotham Bat Conservancy, PA Bat Rescue, and there are many more.

-4. Participate in Bat Citizen Science Projects
+4. Participate in Bat Community Science Projects

 5. Reduce Pesticide Use for Bat Safety